iPhone App iPhone App on iTunes

 Charanam Term used in South Indian Classical music.
 The third or the concluding section in a composition.

-Chatrang A composition consisting of Tarana, Bandish, Sargam, Pakhavaj/Tabla bols.
+Chaturang A composition consisting of Tarana, Bandish, Sargam, Pakhavaj/Tabla bols.

-Desi A regional form of music
+Desi or Deshi A regional form of music, also refers to 'Popular music'.

 Dhaivata Full name of the sixth musical note (Dha)